tramitit/guides/en/hungary/housing_support_application.md

 ---
-title: "Housing support application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Hungary"]
+categories:
-meta_title: "Application guide for Housing Support in Hungary"
+- Hungary
+date: '2024-06-07'
-description: "This guide provides a step-by-step process on how to apply for housing support in Hungary, including required documents and service providers."
+description: Learn about housing support in Hungary, including eligibility, required documents, and the application process to assist with housing costs.
 draft: false
+meta_title: 'Housing Support in Hungary: Eligibility and Application Process'
+title: 'Housing Support in Hungary: Eligibility and Application Process'
-translationKey: "hungary-housing_support_application"
+translationKey: hungary-housing_support_application
 ---

 ## Description
 ### What is it?